 Resting – Many women go into labor naturally after getting plenty of rest.
 Try to relax and take it easy in the days leading up to your due date.

 Walking – Walking can help stimulate the baby to move down into the birth canal.
 Walking also helps keep you limber and can help reduce pregnancy aches and pains.
-Movement, and including rotating your hips on a birth ball can do something similar.
+Movement, including rotating your hips on a birth ball can do something similar.

 Sex – Some women find that having sex or using other forms of sexual stimulation in the days leading up to labor can help kickstart the process.
 However, if you are at all concerned about going into labor prematurely, it is best to avoid this.